-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 5.1 What authorisations are required to provide insurance services in your jurisdiction?
 What activities do they cover?

-Under the Insurance Law, insurance and reinsurance companies, brokerage companies and insurance loss appraisers doing business in Indonesia must be licensed by the Financial Services Authority (OJK).
+Under Law 40/2014 regarding Insurance, as amended by Law 4/2023 regarding Financial Sector Development and Strengthening, insurance and reinsurance companies, brokerage companies and insurance loss appraisers doing business in Indonesia must be licensed by the Financial Services Authority (OJK).

 A life insurance company can only engage in life insurance business, which includes annuity, health and self-accident insurance.
 A general insurance company can only engage in general insurance business, which includes health insurance, self-accident insurance and reinsurance business.
 Reinsurance companies can only engage in reinsurance activities.

-However, POJK 69/2016 allows life and general insurance companies to expand their business activities as follows:
+However, OJK Regulation 69/POJK.05/2016 regarding Business Implementation of Insurance Companies, Sharia Insurance Companies, Reinsurance Companies and Sharia Insurance Companies, as amended and partially revoked, allows life and general insurance companies to expand their business activities as follows:

 - General insurance companies can expand their business to: